mohammed-mahmudul-hasan/Android-app-project_ccms/README.md

 # Android-app-project
 Project Name: Android Based Community Center Management System
 <p>I did this project during my Bachelor program in DIU.
-The necessary tools were used to do this project are:<p>
+The necessary tools used to do this project are:<p>
  <ul>
    <li>Programming Language: Java</li>
    <li>Design: XML</li>